 College readiness is the keynote of everything we do at our two Promise Academy High Schools—and a rigorous, standards-based curriculum is just the beginning.

-The Bard Early College Program, introduced at Promise Academy I in the fall of 2013, now offers intensive pre-college and college-level courses to a total of 127 9th-and 12th-grade students at both Promise I and II.
+The Bard Early College Program, introduced at Promise Academy I in the fall of 2013, offers intensive pre-college and college-level courses to 9th-and 12th-grade students at both Promise I and II.
 In addition, we provide standardized test preparation courses and one-on-one tutoring as needed in a range of subjects.
 Students also engage in team sports, community service projects, and recreation and enrichment activities aimed at developing their skill sets, fueling their passions, and strengthening their character.
 And events such as debates and academic competitions build on coursework, while fostering determination, resilience, and critical thinking skills.

 Many students also participate in pre-college programs over the summer to help get them ready intellectually, emotionally, and socially for the responsibilities, challenges, and culture of college life.
 Trips to college campuses further their excitement, while helping them make informed decisions about the kinds of schools that best fit their needs and career goals.
 Finally, career exposure experiences—from visits to local companies to workshops with successful professionals—expand their understanding of the various paths available to them in their fields of interest, as well as the practical steps required to realize their dreams.

-These successes—like all of our successes at HCZ—simply would not be possible without the tireless, concerted commitment of our staff.
+The success of our students at both schools—like all of our successes at HCZ—simply would not be possible without the tireless, concerted commitment of our staff.
 From teachers to coaches to social workers, each and every member of the Promise team does whatever it takes to support the academic and personal growth of our students and make sure they are prepared to flourish in and beyond college.